wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-create-upload-vhd-windows-server.md

 ### Option 1: Create a storage account

-1. Sign in to the [Azure Management Portal](https://manage.windowsazure.cn).
+1. Sign in to the [Azure classic portal](https://manage.windowsazure.cn).

 2. On the command bar, click **New**.